Ilievski-Daniel/cts-monitoring/README.md

 # CTS Monitoring

-This repository provides a comprehensive monitoring solution that utilizes Prometheus and Grafana to collect, store, visualize metrics from Kubernetes.
+This repository provides a comprehensive monitoring solution that utilizes Prometheus and Grafana to collect, store, and visualize metrics from Kubernetes.

-The monitoring configuration comes with 2 already configured Grafana dashboards, you can access them under the General folder after setup.
+The monitoring configuration comes with 2 pre-configured Grafana dashboards.
+You can access them under the General folder after setup.
 ## Prerequisites

 Before proceeding with the installation, ensure that you have the following prerequisites:

-Kubernetes cluster is set up and configured. kubectl command-line tool is installed and configured to access your Kubernetes cluster.
+Kubernetes cluster is set up and configured.
+The kubectl command-line tool is installed and configured to access your Kubernetes cluster.

 ## Monitoring Architecture